Last updated on June 18th, 2021 at 05:35 pmJump to Recipe

 Slow Cooker Brown Sugar Ham with Orange Glaze is an amazingly flavorful and refreshing way to easily cook ham to juicy perfection in your slow cooker.

 Our love for Slow Cooker meals has been well documented here.
-We like making easy and restaurant quality dishes using it.
-Among our most popular recipes are Crockpot Asian Short Ribs, Sesame Chicken and Tuscan Chicken Pasta.
+We like making easy and restaurant-quality dishes using it.
+With the holiday season around the corner, this is one of our most popular dishes to enjoy.
+Our other favorite holiday recipes are Cranberry Orange Chicken Breasts, Oven Roasted Turkey Breasts, or the Best Crockpot Meatloaf.

 Slow Cooker Brown Sugar Ham with Orange Glaze is so incredibly flavorful and delicious.
 It is perfect to make for a springtime get together as the sweet and fresh flavors truly shine.
 The best part is that the crockpot does all the work, and you will end up with the BEST holiday ham!